Soccer-U.S. to face England and Iran, Spain meet Germany in World Cup group stage | Sports-Games

 Four times champions Germany were drawn in Group E with 2010 winners Spain, while the United States were pitted against Iran, a country with whom they have had long-running political disputes, along with England, and potentially Ukraine, in Group B. Holders France will meet Denmark and Tunisia in Group D while the tournament will kick off on Nov.
 21 with hosts Qatar playing Ecuador.

-Denmark coach Kasper Hjulmand was less than upbeat about his country's fate following the draw.
-"It's not great," he said.
-"We would have liked to have avoided France."
+Striker Gyan Asamoah blasted the resulting penalty against the bar and over, sending the match to a penalty shootout which Uruguay won 4-2 ending Ghana's hopes of becoming the first African team to reach the World Cup semi-finals.
+Portugal, with Cristiano Ronaldo in his fifth World Cup, and South Korea have also been placed in Group H.

+CANADA RETURN Canada's return to the finals, for the first time since their solitary appearance 36 years ago, sees them up against one of the bookmakers' favourites Belgium along with Croatia, the beaten finalists from 2018, and Morocco.

-The draw came after a 45 minute musical and video show as FIFA president Gianni Infantino promised the event would "simply be the best tournament ever".
-The decision in 2010 to hand the hosting rights to Qatar was heavily criticised and there has been intense scrutiny of the human rights situation in the country.
+Like Ronaldo, Argentine Lionel Messi is attempting to win his first World Cup in his fifth finals and his side have a potentially tricky task with Mexico, Poland and Saudi Arabia in Group C. The draw came after a 45 minute musical and video show as FIFA president Gianni Infantino promised the event would "simply be the best tournament ever".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)